 A natural open question and a future research direction is resolving the computational complexity of cutwidth on interval graphs.
 A graph is interval if sets of consecutive integers (intervals) can be assigned to its vertices such that two vertices are adjacent if and only if their intervals overlap.
-Some inherently difficult graph problems, like bandwidth, are polynomially solvable on interval graphs [15], whereas others, like optimal linear arrangement, are NP-complete [7].
+Some inherently difficult graph problems, like bandwidth, are polynomially solvable on interval graphs [16], whereas others, like optimal linear arrangement, are NP-complete [7].
 Optimal linear arrangement can be seen as sum-bandwidth or sum-cutwidth, equivalently (see [10] for definitions).
-Simple examples exist that show that Algorithm MinCut can produce a layout with cutwidth that is a factor of O(n) larger than cw(G) when G is an interval graph, or even a proper interval graph.
-An interval graph is proper interval if it has an interval model where no interval properly contains another.
-Interestingly, for the class of proper interval graphs a trivial approach solves the cutwidth problem.